An exemplary 2012/13 season saw Moises Henriques make his long awaited return to the national side.

 Still only 26, the NSW all-rounder burst onto the scene as captain of the Australian under-19 team at the World Cup.
 Many believed he would make a smooth transition from junior cricket to the first-class arena, but a string of injuries and mixed performances limited his involvement in the early years.

 In just his second Pura Cup match, Henriques snared 5/17 against the Bulls, but didn’t play another match that season.

 A spate of injuries to the national side saw him drafted into the ODI squad to tour India in 2009.
 Desperate to make the most of his shock call-up, the talented youngster managed just 18 runs and one wicket from his two opportunities.

 A four year exile from the Australian team followed, but a superb start to the 2012/13 season saw him break back into the first XI.

-He was instrumental in the 5th match against Sri Lanka, which earned Australia a 2-2 series draw.
+He was instrumental in the fifth match against Sri Lanka, which earned Australia a 2-2 series draw.
 His 3/32 from 10 overs broke the back of the Sri Lankan middle-order, helping seal a crucial 32 run victory.

-Henriques started last season with a breathtaking 161* against Tasmania – his maiden century in first-class cricket.
+Henriques then started last season with a breathtaking 161* against Tasmania – his maiden century in first-class cricket.

 Henriques’ impressive year was capped off with a spot in the Test side to tour India.